 - Remove the engine cover.
 It can easily be removed by grabbing the cover on both sides and lifting it.
 The engine cover is secured with four tabs; most models don’t use bolts to hold it in place.

 - Remove the Torx bolt at the center of the ignition coil pack.
 Unplug the electrical connector from the coil pack.
-Note: The clip that holds the connector tight on the ignition coil can break very easily.
-If yours does break use self-locking cable ties to secure the electrical connector to the ignition coil.
+Note: The clip that tightly holds the connector on the ignition coil can break easily.
+Suppose yours does break, use self-locking cable ties to secure the electrical connector to the ignition coil.

-- Remove spark plug wires from the old ignition coil and install on the new ignition coil.
+- Remove spark plug wires from the old ignition coil and install them on the new ignition coil.
 Firmly press the spark plug boot into the spark plugs.
 Connect the electrical connector.
-Tighten the bolt in the centre of the ignition coil to 8 Nm.
+Tighten the bolt in the center of the ignition coil to 8 Nm.